 I have been involved in the birth community since the birth of my first son in 2012, where I found myself rallying in Annapolis for better birth options.
 In 2014 I certified as a birth doula through Birth Arts International (BAI).
 In 2016 I began working as birth assistant and shortly after enrolled in the National College of Midwifery (NCM) and started my apprenticeship under a local homebirth midwife.
 I have since graduated, obtained my Certified Professional Midwife (CPM) credentials, as well as a license to practice in the state of Maryland (LDEM).
 I have had the honor of supporting over 100 families during this journey.

 I am the President of the Association of Independent Midwives in Maryland (AIMM).
-I been a facilitator for the Birth Circle of Baltimore.
-We hold monthly meetings where we discuss birth related topics with moms, local birth professionals, and expecting families.
+I been a facilitator for the Birth Circle of Baltimore since 2014.
+We hold monthly meetings where we discuss birth related topics with parents, local birth professionals, and expecting families.
 I strive to remain up to date on the latest research, following the most recent updates from ACOG, Evidence Based Birth, and Cochrane Reviews, among others.
 I am Rebozo Certified, which means that if you invite me to your birth I will bring with me a traditional Mexican shawl that I am trained to utilize to maximize your comfort and relaxation.
 I have been trained in aromatherapy for pregnancy, labor, and postpartum through Sacred Pregnancy and Sacred Scent.
 Along with my midwifery equipment, I will bring essential oils, herbs, homeopathic remedies, and the knowledge of various labor coping techniques, pressure points, and massage techniques to your birth space.

 Prior to pursuing my career as a midwife, my passion has always been about helping others.
 I have been a registered nurse since 2008, my chosen field being psychiatry.
 I have worked primarily with those suffering from affective disorders (depression, anxiety, bipolar) and eating disorders (anorexia, bulimia).
 My experience as a psychiatric nurse has cultivated my ability to assist and comfort clients during their most emotionally vulnerable moments.
 I have a professional background built around educating, reassuring, and advocating for my clients without judgment.